How To Recognize Signs You Have Abandonment Issues ( & What To do About It)

 Holding onto unrequited love may be a way of protecting oneself from facing feelings of abandonment that would emerge if they were able to let go.
 Staying attached stops them healing those abandonment wounds.
 Letting go of the relationship releases the abandonment feelings and therefore holding onto relationships is a way of escaping the pain of abandonment and restoring the feeling of being loved, even though it may be a fantasy they’re holding onto and not reality.
 James Masterson calls this the abandonment depression, whereby a person feels panic, anxiety, depression and emptiness.

-So, how can you tell if you have a fear of being abandoned?
+So, how can you tell if you suffer from separation anxiety?

 Here’s 20 Telltale Signs You Have Abandonment Issues